For the past two years, "5 porches" in many variations has been the most

 mysterious pool.
 The best estimates were of a pool near Galilee.
 Their

-thinking was that John meant to said Bethsaida and not Bethesda.
+thinking was that John meant to say Bethsaida and not Bethesda.
 Some

 suggested John meant the Pool of Siloam or the modern day site called